Modern data stack misses unstructured data processing.

 Pipeline consists of Source, Model and Destination, altogether defined in a

 recipe.
-One pipeline defines one processing unit for a certain CV Task.
+One pipeline defines one processing unit for a certain AI task.
 A pipeline can be in either

 ASYNC mode, depending on whether the pipeline task is time-critical or not.
 See Pipeline for more details.